 Maailmanvaihto – ICYE Finland was founded as Kansainvälinen Kristillinen Nuorisovaihto ry [International Christian Youth Exchange] in 1958.
 During its first decades, the organization was closely affiliated with the church and focused on student exchange.
 However, step by step, the focus started to switch onto volunteer work, and nowadays ICYE Finland sends and receives volunteers only.

 In 1998, it was decided in the Annual Consultation that the name of ICYE Finland was to be changed into Maailmanvaihto.
 The new name seemed to reflect the values and activities of an unaffiliated youth organization better than a name with Christian references.

 Maailmanvaihto’s main sources of funding are the Finnish participants’ program fees, European Union’s Erasmus+ support and the funding from the Finnish Ministry of Education and Culture.

-Maailmanvaihto has been in operation now for almost sixty years.
+Maailmanvaihto has been in operation now for sixty years.
 During its journey the organisation has transformed from a Christian exchange student organization into an organization of volunteering programs.
 Nevertheless the core idea has remained the same: bridges between cultures are built in daily life encounters.